7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 • Personal Achievements

-You may not need all of them, but they will guide your thoughts and your writing so that you can get the key information down on the page before you tweak and tailor it to perfectly fit the role you’re applying for.
+With this structure in place, you’ll be ready to guide your thoughts and start writing so that you can get the key information down on the page.
+Then, you’ll be ready to tweak and tailor it to perfectly fit the role you’re applying for.

 How to style your resume headers